DENVER (KDVR) — The Denver Nuggets are making history this year with their first-ever NBA Finals appearance.

 There is one thing that can be guaranteed: Just like with previous rounds, there will be at least two games in Denver.

-How many games the Mile High City will host depends on how many games are played and whether Denver starts with the home-court advantage.
+Just how many games the Mile High City will host depends on how many games are played.

-If the Heat win the Eastern Conference against the Celtics, Denver will host Games 1 and 2 and Games 5 and 7 if necessary.
+Since the Heat won the Eastern Conference against the Celtics, Denver will host Games 1 and 2 and Games 5 and 7 if necessary.